Published online Jan 14, 2021. doi: 10.3748/wjg.v27.i2.162

 Published online: January 14, 2021

-Intestinal tissues of IBD patients were examined immunohistochemically using the 10-7G mAb.
-The 10-7G values were measured using serum from patients with IBD, acute enteritis (AE), and healthy volunteers.
-Correlation analysis and Receiver operating characteristic curve analysis were performed to evaluate the usefulness of the 10-7G values as a biomarker for IBD compared to conventional serum biomarkers and various clinical parameters.
+This was a case control study.
+Intestinal tissues of IBD patients (n = 10) were examined immunohistochemically using the 10-7G mAb.
+We determined 10-7G values using serum from patients with ulcerative colitis (UC, n = 110), Crohn’s disease (n = 45), acute enteritis (AE, n = 11), and healthy volunteers (HVs) who exhibited normal (n = 20) or high (n = 79) C-reactive protein (CRP) levels at medical check-up.
+We investigated the correlation between the 10-7G value and various clinical parameters of IBD patients by correlation analysis.
+Receiver operating characteristic (ROC) curve analysis was performed to evaluate the usefulness of the 10-7G values as a biomarker for clinical and endoscopic remission of UC compared to conventional serum biomarkers.